 In the 18th c., Tarragona was essentially an ecclesiastic capital and a military fortress (Magriñá, 1901; Jordà Fernàndez, 1988).
 The city had 4 554 inhabitants in 1725-1735 and 8 741 in 1787 (Serrano Sánchez, 2018).
 Its coast was not particularly blessed with a natural harbour and the mole built in the 15th c. was not providing an ideal shelter for the merchant ships.
 It was a secondary economic centre characterised by a low population growth comparing to other Catalan cities (Areste Barges, 1982).
 Locally, Reus was the most populated city concentrating economic activities (14 440 inhabitants in 1786-1791 - Montserrat, 2012).
-Located inland, it was using the harbour of Salou to the south presenting a better harbour for the ships at that time.
-The port of Tarragona was limited in its development by the fact that between 1717 and 1761 the port did not have authorisation to disembark foreign or not Catalan goods (Serrano Sánchez, 2018).
-In the last years of the 18th c. and the first years of the 19th c., a new project of harbour was initiated in Tarragona along with a renewal of the Lower City conducted first by Juan Ruiz de Apodaca from 1790 to 1799-1800 and then by John Smith (Areste Barges, 1982; Serrano Sánchez, 2018).
+Located inland, it was using the harbour of Salou to the south with a better shelter for ships at that time.
+The port of Tarragona was limited in its development by the fact that between 1717 and 1761, the port did not have authorisation to disembark foreign or non-Catalan goods (Serrano Sánchez, 2018).
+In the last years of the 18th c. and the first years of the 19th c., a new harbour project was initiated in Tarragona along with a renewal of the Lower City conducted first by Juan Ruiz de Apodaca from 1790 to 1799-1800 and then by John Smith (Areste Barges, 1982; Serrano Sánchez, 2018).
 The development of the port city and its harbour was stopped during the Peninsular War (March 1809-September 1814).
-After the war, Tarragona counted only 1500 inhabitants and many buildings destructed.
-However, the merchants came back quickly after in Tarragona now equipped with a long western jetty finished before the Peninsular War (Dique de Levante).
+After the war, Tarragona counted only 1500 inhabitants and many destroyed buildings.
+However, the merchants came back quickly in Tarragona now equipped with a long jetty finished before the Peninsular War (Dique de Levante).
 The new architect Vicente Teixeiro continued to build the mole after the war and until 1836, date of his death.
-Afterwards between the 1840’s – 1870’s, works in the port will be directed by managers for shorter periods of time (Serrano Sánchez, 2018).
+Afterwards, between the 1840’s – 1870’s, works in the port were directed by managers for shorter periods of time (Serrano Sánchez, 2018).